Tales from the Bat - Chain of Command

 July 2067.
 The city of Shard is being evacuated, right as an unexpected event has turned the world upside down.
 In his flat's bed, General Boost is having a hard time getting up and coping with the situation.
 At least, until an old acquaintance knocks at his door.

 An obnoxious beep pierced the silence, yet again.
 Boost lifted the phone, as the display brightened – a faint, blue halo peeking out in the darkness of the room.
-His half-closed eyes gazed at the speech bubble, at the red marker with a small white number oscillating in size as time passed.
+His half-closed eyes gazed at the speech bubble icon, at the red marker with a small white number ticking up and up as time passed.
 He stared at it without saying a word.

-One hundred seventy eight notifications.
+One hundred seventy-eight notifications.
 No, wait.
-Seventy nine .
-He put the phone back on the stool, after switching the screen off, lay on his bed, under the sheets.
-His eyes fixated on the ceiling, both staring at the void of the lightless cubicle.
+One hundred seventy-nine.
+He put the phone back on the stool after switching the screen off, and lay again in his bed, under the sheets.
+His eyes were fixated on the ceiling, both of them only able to stare at the void of the lightless cubicle.
 Some stray rays of sunlight were seeping through the shutters, breaching the blackness, scattered by suspended particles of dust, making it easier for him to focus on some details.

 Another loud beep.
 One hundred eighty.

-Boost lay down, motionless.
-The alarm clock was glaring at him, its figures marking past noon, its dark red segments judging him from afar.
-Yet, he ignored them, staring at the ceiling instead.
+Boost continued to lie down, motionless.
+The alarm clock was glaring at him, its digital numerals informing him that it was past noon, the dark red segments judging him from afar.
+Yet, he ignored them, his gaze only interested in being directed upward.
 He didn’t feel like getting up.
 He didn’t want to get up, at all.
-He wished he could remain there, stuck on his bed.
-Like a plant, as a matter of course.
+He wished he could remain there, stuck in his bed.
+Like a plant, as it were.

-Noise from the streets reached his ears, from time to time.
-Trucks, military cargo, treaded mobile control centers.
-He could distinguish all of them, just by listening to their humming, to the screeches of their tires.
-He could hear the jet engines, the audio from the megaphones calling for a calm, collected response.
+Noise from the streets reached his ears from time to time.
+Trucks, military cargo units, mobile control centers on tank treads.
+He could distinguish all of them, just by listening to their hums, the screeches of their tires.
+He could hear the jet engines, the audio from the speakers around the city calling for a calm, collected response.
 He should have been there, issuing orders to his men, coordinating the evacuation.

 Yet, he wasn’t.

-He was lying on a bed, in his four-room apartment at the second floor of an abandoned condo.
+He was lying on a bed, in his four-room apartment on the second floor of an abandoned condo.
 The last living being still occupying it.

 He kept on staring at the ceiling.
 It was useless.
 Everything was useless.
 He had food and supplies for a month.
 He could keep staring and staring for a long time, before the inevitable.
 After all, nobody needed him.
 He was a failure.